-DPM Tharman at the Singapore Sports School's 15th Anniversary & Awards Night
+DPM Tharman Shanmugaratnam at the Singapore Sports School's 15th Anniversary & Awards Night

-Transcript of speech by DPM Tharman Shanmugaratnam at the Singapore Sports School's 15th Anniversary Celebrations and Awards Night, on 13 Feb 2019.
+Speech by DPM and Coordinating Minister for Economic and Social Policies, Tharman Shanmugaratnam, at the Singapore Sports School's 15th Anniversary Celebrations and Awards Night, on 13 February 2019.

 Ms Tan Gee Keow

 Permanent Secretary of the Ministry of Culture, Community and Youth and Chair of Singapore Sports School

 Mr Tan Teck Hock